 Next morning rolled around drip was taken down and we were letting nature take it’s course.
 I was exhausted 24hrs in a delivery suite with no tv, not allowed out of bed in case moving started things up, no wifi or iPads or iPhones or Facebook to keep me entertained in 2001 and all the while I was hooked up to a drip that was supposed to be slowing the rate of the contractions.
 The main problem was that the drip was causing my heart to race so there was a fine line between too much and not enough and I was still having fairly regular contractions.
 I was determined not to have an epidural because I was petrified at the thought of the needle!
 Slowly and by slowly I mean super slowly things started to happen.
 Because he was my first baby and I had had some surgery on some bits no-one was really sure what to expect and he was only 31wks so I was also told to be prepared he might need to go to a NICU at another hospital.
 So calls were made to find beds in case this was needed.
 Eventually it was all systems go and when it happened things started to happen incredibly quickly!
 Because he was prem we had a myriad of people in the delivery suite with us.
 We had Obstetrics Dr and Registrar, Paediatrics Dr and Registrar and 3 midwives plus one from the Special Care Nursery plus hubby and my mum (who wasn’t meant to be there but was it was just timing!)

-At 3.30pm on 26/11/01 we were incredibly blessed with our amazing baby boy (whom we didn’t know was a boy until he was born) he was born crying he had great apgar scores and hubby got to cut the cord before he was wrapped up to keep warm and all three of us there got to have a hold, fleeting but a hold!
+At 3.30pm on 26/11/01 we were incredibly blessed with our amazing baby boy.
+He was born crying he had great apgar scores and hubby got to cut the cord before he was wrapped up to keep warm and all three of us there got to have a hold, fleeting but a hold!

 This is our gorgeous boy on the day he was born so so perfect!